 According to the WHO, Eastern Europe's rates of MDR-TB are the highest, where MDR-TB makes up 20 percent of all new TB cases.
 In some parts of the former Soviet Union, up to 28 percent of new TB cases are multidrug-resistant.
 Among previously treated cases in the same region, reported rates of drug resistance are commonly above 50% and as high as 61%.
 During the late 1980s and early 1990s, outbreaks of MDR-TB in North America and Europe killed more than 80% of those who contracted the disease.
 During a major TB outbreak in New York City in the early 1990s, one in 10 cases proved to be drug-resistant.

-Today, drug-resistant TB is also quite common in India and China, as the two countries combined account for more than half of the global MDR-TB burden.
+Today, drug-resistant TB is also quite common in India and China — the two countries with the highest MDR-TB burdens.

 Treatment for MDR-TB consists of what are called second-line drugs.
 These drugs are administered when first-line drugs fail.
-Treatment for MDR-TB is commonly administered for 2 years or longer and involves daily injections.
+Treatment for MDR-TB is commonly administered for 2 years or longer and involves daily injections for six months.
 Many second-line drugs are toxic and have severe side effects.
 Further, the cost of curing MDR-TB can be staggering — literally thousands of times as expensive as that of regular treatment in some regions — posing a significant challenge to governments, health systems, and other payers.

 Extensively drug-resistant TB (XDR-TB), also known as Extremely Drug-Resistant TB, is emerging as an even more ominous threat.
 XDR-TB is defined as TB that is resistant to any fluoroquinolone, and at least one of three injectable second-line drugs (capreomycin, kanamycin, and amikacin), in addition to isoniazid and rifampin.
 This makes XDR-TB treatment extremely complicated, if not impossible, in resource-limited settings.